designerzen/InterFACE/README.md

 ## Accessibilty Checklist :

-* Accessible - using high contrast colours to remove visibility barriers, keeping an interface streamlined to remove complexity barriers
+* Accessible - high contrast colours to remove visibility barriers, keeping an interface streamlined to remove complexity barriers
 * Authentic - co-created with disabled folk
 * Affordable - free mode for all courtesy of github
-* Available - online, no password, installable directly
+* Available - online, no password, installable directly, total privacy
 * Adaptable - configurable and mappable